meltano/handbook/src/_engineering/index.md

 permalink: /engineering/
 ---

+## Responsibilities

+The Engineering team collectively reviews any incoming community [merge requests](https://gitlab.com/groups/meltano/-/merge_requests) within the Meltano Group on a daily cadence.
+Merge requests are given the `Community-Contributed MR` label and a relevant issue is made if one does not exist.
+Product will take the created issue so it can be fully triaged and prioritized appropriately.

 ## Significant Product Changes

 We aim to engage with the community for feedback whenever significant product changes are being proposed for Meltano,